 There is also a Canteen next to the living room which serves food 24 hours (no room service however).
 A breakfast buffet is available daily for an additional charge.
 The food looked tasty and was well-priced for Manhattan.
 I didn’t get a chance to try anything this time.
 (It’s New York and I had a lot of restaurant reservations.)
 There’s also a gym which I didn’t use; it’s supposed to be small but well-designed, like everything else here.

 I mentioned that the CloudM rooftop bar made an excellent first impression.
 It was a huge perk of this hotel.
 In fact it’s quite large with both an indoor and outdoor space (CloudM can be enjoyed year-round) and the floor-to-ceiling windows offered equally gorgeous views from inside.
 Like most New York rooftop bars the cocktails are pricey, but I think cocktails with a fabulous view are always worth the splurge.

 The decor throughout was creative and colourful and I liked the emphasis on local artists.
 If you prefer a more serene aesthetic it might not appeal to you.
 But I felt the rooms were very serene.

 We had a wonderful long weekend in New York and I can’t ever remember paying so little for a three-night stay.
 And there’s another reason I am pleased I loved CitizenM Bowery, even more than I expected, a travel-related ulterior motive.

 If you enjoyed this story, please subscribe!
 You will receive the monthly Midlife Globetrotter newsletter with itineraries, hotel reviews, tours for women and more!Subscribe

 More Hotel Reviews

-I will continue adding content about New York City in the coming weeks.
-In the meantime I’ve written other hotel reviews you might enjoy.
-Here are a few of my favourites:
+I’ve written other hotel reviews you might enjoy.
+Here are a few of my favorites: